G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Application

 \subsubsection{G-equivariant version of lifting special points}

-Since the slopes of Frobenius on the $F$-crystal do not change when one extends the base field, being $\mu$-ordinary is a property stable under finite base field extension, and we are able to make the following definitions: \begin{definition} A point $x$ in a Shimura stack $\mathfrak{S}$ is $\mu$-ordinary if any (all) point(s) in its preimage under some $\Acute{e}$tale presentation $S\to \mathfrak{S}$, where $S$ is a Shimura variety, is (are) $\mu$-ordinary. \end{definition}
+Since the slopes of Frobenius on the $F$-crystal do not change when one extends the base field, being $\mu$-ordinary is a property stable under finite base field extension, and we are able to make the following definitions: \begin{definition} A point $x$ of a Shimura stack $\mathfrak{S}$ is called $\mu$-ordinary if, for some étale presentation $S \to \mathfrak{S}$ by a Shimura variety, every point of $S$ lying above $x$ is $\mu$-ordinary. \end{definition}

 By \cite[theorem 1.5]{bakker2025integralcanonicalmodelsexceptional}, we obtain the following: \begin{corollary} The $\mu$-ordinary locus in the integral canonical model of a Shimura stack is open and dense.
 All finite field valued $\mu$-ordinary points have a canonical lift as a special point, which is valued in the Witt ring of that finite field. \end{corollary}